Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The latest ABS Retail Trade figures show that Australian retail turnover rose 0.5 per cent in October 2013, seasonally adjusted, following a rise of 0.9 per cent in September 2013.
+The latest ABS Retail Trade figures show that Australian retail turnover rose 0.6 per cent in June 2014, seasonally adjusted, following a fall of 0.3 per cent in May 2014.

 These documents will be presented in a new window.

 This page last updated 1 August 2014